Enter One of Our Giveaways

 Posts By City

 There’s a reason San Francisco often appears on the list of most expensive cities in the nation.
 It’s because so many people want to be there.

-San Francisco has some of the world’s best chefs, city parks, sports teams, iconic views and landmarks, shopping districts, and waterfronts.
+San Francisco has some of the world’s best museums, chefs, city parks, sports teams, iconic views and landmarks, shopping districts, and waterfronts.
 It has a modern transportation system and old-school, world-famous cable cars.
 Plus, SF residents have a live-and-let-live attitude about quirky interests, alternative lifestyles and unabashed eccentricities.
 In other words, it’s just a fun city to be in.

 Having visited San Francisco on a regular basis for as long as I can recall, with each trip, I wrestle between seeking new experiences and going back to old favorites.
 With that, let’s have a drumroll of my top things to do (as of this writing).